 The race brings together powerboats which have set a qualifying time from qualifying heats.
 Depending on the time clocked in qualification, the boats then line up in a grid.
 The boats then set out to cover the race distance along a marked circuit.
 The competition may take place on a river, bay, dock or a racing circuit.
 There is special timing equipment to clock the times.

 How Fast Do F1 Powerboats Move?

 The race takes about 45 minutes.
 During this time, boats can achieve speeds of up to 250 km/h.
 After take-off, the boats can accelerate to up to 65 km/h within the first five seconds.
 This activity is fuel consuming as the boat burns more than 100 litres of fuel in a single race.
-Many people show up to bet on boats and witness the result as they cross the finish line, which usually has a spectator area.
+Many people show up to bet on boats with online odds and witness the result as they cross the finish line, which usually has a spectator area.